 No child will be allowed out of school during the day unless collected by a Parent/Carer or notified adult (age 16 plus).
 All pupils must be signed out by the school office and reason for leaving specified.
 We encourage parents to make medical appointments in the school holidays, wherever possible.
 Class rewards are given weekly for the class with the best attendance.
 Children who have 100% attendance for each term are also rewarded.

 Poor punctuality is not acceptable.
 If a child is late for the start of the day, not only can they miss work but also miss spending time with their class teacher getting vital information and news for the day.
 Late arrivals disrupt lessons, causing embarrassment for the child involved and, in some cases, encouraging future absence.
 Good time keeping is a vital life skill which will help our children as they progress through their school life and out into the wider world.
-To see how we manage lateness please view our Attendance Policy.
+To see how we manage lateness please view our Attendance Policy (see our policy page)

 Follow this link to view the Get your child to school on time video.